A project of the Partnership for a New American Economy

 Immigrants have been integral in helping Maine grow economically in recent years, especially as the state has struggled, along with the rest of the country, to drive new business and create American jobs.
 In Maine, immigrant-owned businesses generate more than $119 million in annual business income, or 3.3 percent of the state’s total.
 The Asian population in Maine has increased by 33 percent over the last decade, and in 2007 there were 1,143 Asian-owned businesses in Maine, employing 2,543 people, with sales and receipts of $284 million in all sectors of the economy.

-Share of businesses in Maine owned by immigrants: 3.2%
+Share of businesses in Maine owned by immigrants

 Immigrant entrepreneurs have long made significant contribution to Maine’s economy.
 Two of the state’s largest companies, Fairchild Semiconductor International and the American Skiing Company, were founded by immigrants or their children.
 With corporate offices in South Portland, Fairchild Semiconductor International employs almost 8,000 people worldwide and brings in more than $1.5 billion in revenue each year.
 Although the American Skiing Company sold its Maine ski resorts in 2007, their investment and expansion led to two resorts that employ a total of 400 people year round and more than 2,000 seasonal workers.

 Maine may also need to recruit immigrants to address a coming shortage of medical professionals.
-By 2020, the federal government estimates Maine could be short more than 5,200 registered nurses, leaving more than 30 percent of RN positions in the state vacant.
-Immigrants are already playing a role in filling such labor gaps: in 2010, more than 12 percent of physicians in the state were graduates of foreign medical schools, a population that is overwhelmingly immigrant.
+By 2030, the federal government estimates Maine could be short more than 1,824 registered nurses, leaving more than 30 percent of RN positions in the state vacant.
+Immigrants are already playing a role in filling such labor gaps: in 2012, almost 13 percent of physicians in the state were graduates of foreign medical schools, a population that is overwhelmingly immigrant.

 However, the H-2B visa can be costly and cumbersome to attain.
 The average employer spends $2,500 for each H-2B visa it sponsors, and applies to multiple federal agencies in the process.
 With a more streamlined visa program, job creation in the state could be greater.